Tag Archives: Calf Creek Recreation Area

 By Michael Lanza

 The Grand Canyon.
 The Narrows in Zion National Park.
 Paria Canyon.
 The Needles District of Canyonlands National Park.
 These are among the best backpacking trips in the Southwest—arguably in the country.
-But their renown demands that you plan those trips and apply for a backcountry permit months in advance.
+But you have to plan those trips and apply for a backcountry permit months in advance.
 If you haven’t done that already, you’re likely out of luck for ticking off one of them this spring.
-But there are lesser-known, gorgeous hiking and backpacking trips you can still take in the Southwest this spring, even if you’re only getting around to planning a trip right now.
-Here are five of my favorites.
-Continue reading →

 By Michael Lanza